-Turtle are wonderful and fascinating animals with 26 specifies in Australia alone.
+Turtles are wonderful and fascinating animals with 26 species in Australia alone.
 The Murray short necked turtle is the most common to have as a pet.
 They can grow up to 30cm and live a long life.
-Turtles are a high maintenance pet and aren’t suitable for kids.
-All Australian turtles are protected animals, so a license is required for having one.
-Seek your state’s legality and requirements.
+Turtles are a high maintenance pet and aren’t suitable for children.
+All Australian turtles are protected, so a license is required for having one.
+Seek your state’s legality and requirements for more information.

 Turtles are generally kept in glass tanks or aquariums, which makes observation easy.
 There should be two sections within the turtle’s enclosure: a water section and a landing area or dock.